 If the Capital One® Savor® Cash Rewards Credit Card seems tempting, but not quite right, you might be better off with one of these other cards.
 They could better align with your usual purchases, offer more rewards or have redemption options that you find more valuable than cash back.

 Capital One® Venture® Rewards Credit Card

-A travel rewards card, the Capital One® Venture® Rewards Credit Card offers 2 Miles per dollar on every purchase, every day, with the same annual fee as the Capital One® Savor® Cash Rewards Credit Card ($0 intro for first year; $95 after that).
+A travel rewards card, the Capital One® Venture® Rewards Credit Card offers 2 Miles per dollar on every purchase, every day, with the same annual fee as the Capital One® Savor® Cash Rewards Credit Card ($95).
 Some people prefer this flat-rate earning style, as you don’t have to keep track of — or worry about — earning different rewards depending on where you shop.
 Additionally, you can get 50,000 bonus miles after making $3,000 worth of purchases during your first three months with the card.

 The miles are worth 1 cent each if you use them to book travel or receive a statement credit to offset previous travel purchases.
 Or, you can transfer the miles to partner airline frequent flier programs and book rewards flights.